 - Bet 1: Liverpool and Manchester United win

 - Bet 3: Manchester United and Chelsea win

-So in this case you will only require two of the three predictions to win in order to get a return.
-If we take a 2/4 combination bet you’ll require two of the four selections to win in order to claim a return and so on.
+So, in this case, you will only require two of the three predictions to win to get a return.
+If we take a 2/4 combination bet, you’ll need two of the four selections to win to claim a return and so on.

 Now, there are quite a few types of accumulator bets, so let’s check them out.
 There more advanced combination bets in the online bookie’s offers are more commonly referred to as Perms betting:

 - Trixie: 4 selections, 3 doubles and 1 treble (4 bets)